Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Birkhoff normal form

 \subsection{Quantum normal form}

+We are now going to quantize the Birkhoff normal form obtained in Theorem \ref{thm:BNF}.
+One possibility could be to use Toeplitz operators associated with the symplectic cones of the classical normal form (see \cite{BoutetGuillemin}).
+But actually, it is simpler to avoid the use of Toeplitz operators by using the flat Heisenberg manifold for which we have an explicit quantization described in Section \ref{sec:heis}.

-By quantizing the Birkhoff normal form obtained in Theorem \ref{thm:BNF}, we obtain the following quantum normal form for the sub-Riemannian Laplacian.
-We use the notion of a pseudo-differential operator that is flat along $\Sigma$ (see Definition \ref{def_flat} in Appendix \ref{app:flat}).
+We obtain the following quantum normal form, where we use the notion of a pseudo-differential operator that is flat along $\Sigma$ (see Definition \ref{def_flat} in Appendix \ref{app:flat}).

-\begin{theorem} For every $q\in M$, there exists a (conic) microlocal neighborhood $\tilde{U}$ of $\Sigma_q$ in $T^\star M$ such that, considering all the following pseudo-differential operators as acting on functions microlocally supported in $\tilde{U}$, \footnote{This means that their wave front is contained in $\tilde U$.} we have
+\begin{theorem} For every $q_0\in M$, there exists a (conic) microlocal neighborhood $\tilde{U}$ of $\Sigma_{q_0}$ in $T^\star M$ such that, considering all the following pseudo-differential operators as acting on functions microlocally supported \footnote{This means that their wave-front set is contained in $\tilde U$.} in $\tilde{U}$, we have

-where \begin{itemize} \item $V_0\in \Psi^0$ is a self-adjoint pseudo-differential operator of order $0$, \item $R\in \Psi^1$ is a self-adjoint pseudo-differential operator of order $1$, with principal symbol
+where \begin{itemize} \item $V_0\in \Psi^0(M)$ is a self-adjoint pseudo-differential operator of order $0$, \item $R\in \Psi^1(M)$ is a self-adjoint pseudo-differential operator of order $1$, with principal symbol

-\item $\Omega\in \Psi^1$ is a self-adjoint pseudo-differential operator of order $1$, with principal symbol
+\item $\Omega\in \Psi^1(M)$ is a self-adjoint pseudo-differential operator of order $1$, with principal symbol